JKostikiadis/MultiAxisCharts/README.md

 # MultiAxisCharts

 MultiAxisCharts library is an extension of the JavaFX available charts .
-All the graphical charts available in the javafx.scene.chart package has very few functionalities and are bound to the two axis system (X-Y) making the need to display multiple data with diferrent Y axis almost impossible.
-That's where MultiAxisCharts library comes in providing :
+All the graphical charts available in the javafx.scene.chart package has very few functionalities and are bound to the two axis system (X-Y) making the need to display multiple data on different Y axis almost impossible.
+That's where MultiAxisCharts library comes in, providing :
-  - Two YAxis for displaying multiple data ( X-Y1-Y2 axis)
+  - Two Y-Axis for displaying multiple data ( X-Y1-Y2 axis)
-  - Linear and Polynomial Regression of the data represented
+  - The Linear (And polynomial soon) regression of the data represented
-  - In addition to CSS rules, more methods to style almost every element on the chart using code

 Available Chart:
   - MultiAxisScatterChart